 As long as they are waking for feeds, let them sleep and keep awake time in manageable doses.

-Step 2 – Have an earlier bedtime
+Step 2 – Have An Earlier Bedtime

 For a while, you may need to bring bedtime a little earlier.